Culture, Arts & Media

 Nicole Eisenman belongs in this archive because the archive's old post did what weak artist biographies often do: it confused the record of prizes with the shape of the achievement.

 The stronger article has to say what the work actually does.
-Eisenman made public scenes look morally and emotionally crooked in the way real scenes often are.
-The paintings and sculptures keep returning to people in company who still seem stranded inside themselves.
-Yet they are never stripped of humor, style, or appetite.
+Eisenman made public scenes look morally and emotionally crooked in the way lived scenes often are.
+The paintings and sculptures return to people in company who still seem stranded inside themselves.
+Yet they keep humor, style, appetite, and a hard attachment to the human figure.

 That mix is hard to pull off, and Eisenman has been doing it for decades.